 Executive Director at University of Florida

-Leader in eDiscovery education and practice.
+Leader in eDiscovery education and practice with a focus on legal technology.

 Event Details